blinry/blinry.org/content/toki-pona-cheat-sheet/index.md

 If you want to modify it, you can also download the [ODT file](toki-pona-cheat-sheet.odt).
 You'll need the fonts [Fira Sans](https://en.wikipedia.org/wiki/Fira_(typeface)) and [Roboto](https://en.wikipedia.org/wiki/Roboto).

+## Version 2

+In 2022, jan Sa (with the help of jan Deni, jan Ke Tami, jan Kekan San and jan Seli) made an updated version: <https://jansa-tp.github.io/cheatsheet>

+Here's a changelog:

+- Updated word definitions (like akesi, nasa) from the modern usage.
+- Word list includes lipu Linku's "core" and "widespread" word list, rather than only nimi pu.
+- Grammar section has had wording updates, added clarity, and explains preverbs.

 ## Translations

 A number of people kindly translated the cheat sheet!
 More translations very welcome!